 People who move to Houston from the more Northern states say that Palisades Zoysia reminds them of the fescues and Kentucky Bluegrass they’re used to.
 As opposed to having runners like the Bermuda grasses, it grows straight up and I guess the coarseness and density and everything look a lot more like those grasses.
 It’s probably the nicest one to walk on.
 The blades themselves have a lot of give and it’s real thick and definitely has that carpet like feel.
 You leave those footprints in it when you walk across it.
 You can mow it as short as you want.
 Of course the shorter you want to keep it the more frequently you have to mow it and add more water and more fertilizer.
 That goes for most of these grasses that we have out here.

 The Palisades Zoysia has really good traffic tolerance.
 I think it’s probably mainly due to the fact that it’s so dense.
 It’s not something that they use out on sports fields cause it grows real slowly.
 So if divots and stuff are taking out of it or cleat marks, it’s going to grow back slowly.
 But it’s got good traffic tolerance as well as drought tolerance.

 Cavalier Zoysia and Emerald Zoysia Should be Your Choices for Shade Tolerance

 Palisades Zoysia grass should receive seven to eight hours of sunlight each day.
-The shade tolerant Zoysia varieties are Cavalier and Emerald which require about four hours of direct sunlight each day.
+The shade tolerant Zoysia varieties are Cavalier and Emerald which require about four or five hours of direct sunlight each day.
 Call our office at 281-431-7441 to describe your project, and we can advise you about the best grass variety to meet your needs.